KatrinaTom/T2A2/README.md

 * Relational Database, use of PostgreSQL and create tables with SQL.
 * Data Manipulation, SQL insert, simple queries, delete, update, alter tables
 * Flask - web framework for making a web application (serve requests and responses)
+* Confidence in creating a web application with ORM (Object Relational Mapping) - SQLAlchemy
+* Practice with CRUD (Create, Read, Update, Delete) of a databse with API Endpoints.
+* Practice security of the database (Authorisation and Authentication) with Json Web Tokens.
+Inlcuding the use of Bearer Tokens

 ## Database Creation<a name="database"></a>